HarshitKumar9030/anime_recommendation_model/readme.md

 # 🎬 Anime Recommendation System

+> 📅 Data as of 1st September 2024

 This project is an Anime Recommendation System that leverages a combination of content-based filtering and collaborative filtering to suggest anime based on user preferences.
 Built with Flask for the backend API and a sleek front end using Tailwind CSS and JavaScript. 🌟

 ## 📁 Project Structure